ZacharyGeurts/AMOURANTHRTX/README.md

 Anyway, problems for the rest of the world.
 Lets get to it.

-Built with and for SDL3 Vulkan C++23
+Built with and for SDL3 Vulkan 1.4+ C++23
-And we are bringing in GLM on a Fortnight glider.
+And we are bringing in GLM on a Fortnight glider. https://github.com/g-truc/glm

 What makes AMOURANTHRTX different?
 We unlock the RTX.
 Compute, Path tracing.
 Securely.
 No interference with what you want to show.
 A nerd Mario Paint that lets us make Mario Paint for the less nerdy.
-We are designed to provide full RTX pathtracing at zero computational cost.
 RAW video card power per watt with no overhead.
 The FPS truly screams.
-(270,000 on 4090ti)
+(270,000+ FPS on 4070ti)
 I want 31 ray bounces and 7 layers of skin with light bouncing between them and an undersuface, on a stadium full of people.
-The CPU is truly unbound, and yours.
+The CPU is truly unbound.
 More AI availability for Thomas the Tank Engine Models.
 Welcome to RTX, just make it in a compute shader instead.
 The CPU is yours and we are all of RTX on a plate o7.